eswlab/orphan-prediction/evidence_based_pipeline/README.md

 # Introduction

-This repository contains the **evidence-based**, Direct Inference pipeline for transcript assembly.
+This repository contains the **evidence-based** Direct Inference pipeline for transcript assembly.
 The whole pipeline is fully automated and the user only needs to provide a list of NCBI-SRA Run Accessions.
 The pipeline directly infers genes from RNA-Seq evidence.
 (Neither ab initio predictions nor homology information are considered.)
 The pipeline can be fexibly modified and shared.